Russlewisbo/markdown-cv/index.md

 - __New drugs and new opportunities for combination antifungal therapy__
 <br> Grand Rounds.
 Queen Mary Hospital.
 Hong Kong, China
-- __Role of new antifungal agents in the management of invasive fungal infections__ City Hematology Conference.
+- __Role of new antifungal agents in the management of invasive fungal infections__
+<br> City Hematology Conference.
 Beijing China
 - __Role of new antifungal agents in the management of invasive fungal infections__
 <br> Infectious Diseases Citywide Conference, Shanghai, China
 - __Antifungal Therapy-Consensus and Controversy-__